Gundolf68/tstdb/README.md

 ```C
 typedef struct { char splitchar; char flag; uint32_t high; uint32_t low; uint32_t equal; } Node;
 ```
 Now we have a node size of 16 bytes and can allocate memory for the nodes in advance.
 With an uint32_t array index we can create a TST with max.
-2^32 nodes = 64G (which is a lot of memory).
+2^32 nodes = 64GB (which is a lot of memory).

 Ternary Search Trees are very space efficient.
-A German dictionary with 356008 words and a file size of 4.5M needs 780954 nodes = 2.2 nodes per word (and German words can be very long: "Telekommunikationsüberwachungsverordnung" 😀).
+A German dictionary with 356008 words needs 780954 nodes = 2.2 nodes per word (and German words can be very long: "Telekommunikationsüberwachungsverordnung" 😀).

 ### Basic usage
 ```Lua